 Where to Stay

-The sleeping bear dunes are 25 miles west of Traverse City, making this a great city for accommodations, night life, restaurants and wineries.
-Try an AirBnB and see how the locals live.
 If you’re looking for a closer city outside the park you can find hotels in Empire or Glen Arbor.
 There are several state parks, and private campgrounds in the area.
-Rent an RV and spend a weekend exploring.
-Bring a tent, or you can rent rustic cabins in some state parks as well.
+Rent a Fifth Wheel RV for your next camping adventure, or bring a tent.
+You’ll also find rustic cabins in some state parks.